KhaNguyen-Q/nba-prediction-engine/README.md

 ### Option 2: The Manual Way (Local Python Environment)
 If you prefer to run the services individually, follow this execution order:

+1.
-1. Environment Setup
+Environment Setup

 Ensure you have a PostgreSQL instance running locally with a database named nba.

-Bash
 `pip install -r requirements.txt`

+2.
-2. Run the Data Pipeline
+Run the Data Pipeline

 This script scrapes the latest data, builds features, and initializes the local cache.

-Bash
 `python scripts/update_pipeline.py`

+3.
-3. Start the FastAPI Backend
+Start the FastAPI Backend

 Open a new terminal and launch the Uvicorn server:

-Bash
 `uvicorn api.main:app --host 0.0.0.0 --port 8000`

+4.
-4. Launch the Streamlit Dashboard
+Launch the Streamlit Dashboard

 Open a second terminal and run:

-Bash
 `streamlit run streamlit_app.py`

 Note: Ensure the sidebar "API Base URL" is set to http://127.0.0.1:8000 when running locally.

 ## Architecture